Priyankagautam08/portfolio/README.md

 - **3MT Talk at Kansas State University, Olathe** (2024)
   - Kansas State University, Olathe
   - Presentation: Ensuring the Heartbeat of Our City: Strategic System Hardening for Infrastructure Networks

+## Workshops and Short Courses

+- **AMS MRC Week on Complex Systems** (2023)
+  - Focused on *Opinion Modeling in Graphs and Network Reconstruction*.

+- **Summer School on Computer Vision & Basics of Modern AI** (2022)
+  - IIIT Hyderabad
+  - Covered advanced topics, including *CNNs, RNNs, Vision and Language, Multi-View Geometry,* and *Biometric Systems*.

+- **Summer School on Machine Learning and Advanced AI** (2022)
+  - IIIT Hyderabad
+  - Covered *GANs, VAEs, RL, NLP,* and *Deep Learning*, followed by lab sessions on implementation.

+- **14th Annual ADMA Conference and Graph Theory Day** (2022)
+  - DAIICT and IIT Gandhinagar

+- **FLY: Finding the Leader in You (16-hour Short Course)** (2022)
+  - IIT Gandhinagar
+  - Focused on developing a competitive mindset through active learning methodologies.

+- **Certified Marketing Analytics Practitioner** (2022)
+  - Henry Harvin
+  - Completed a *4-day/32-hour training program* focused on analytics tools such as *R* and *Advanced Excel*.

 ## Publications